| Title: | Quantitative Analysis of Mass Spectrometry Data |

 match with the highest sample peak in the nearer neighborhood

-(defined by mass of reference peak*tolerance
+(defined by mass of reference peak*tolerance). allowNoMatches: If allowNoMatches is TRUE a warning instead

 of an error is thrown if an MassPeaks

-object could not match to the reference
+object could not match to the reference.
+The returned list of warping

-for this object (same index in the list).
+functions will contain NA for this object (same index in the list).

-a lot of output is
+plotInteractive: If plot is TRUE a lot of output is

-created (each sample in l
+created (each sample in l gets its own plot).

 That's why an non-interactive devices is recommended: